 Gandcrab ransomware is backed by a custom packer and uses multiple techniques to make it difficult for security researchers to analyze.
 Packer-based malware is malware that is modified in the runtime memory using various sophisticated compression techniques.
 It is an easy method for hackers to create new signatures for the same malware on the fly, simply by changing the encryption/packing method.

 How Does Grandcrab Work?

 Image credit: Malwarebytes Lab

 EiTest campaign leading to GandCrab ransomware via Hoefler Text Pop-up:

 The GandCrab ransomware sample is a packed Windows executable.
 GandCrab is not identified as packed by standard tools, i.e., it uses a custom packer (for more about custom packers, see this analysis of another custom packer).
 We start by noticing an interesting, relatively high entropy in one of the sections (e.g. entropy of .rsrc is 7.79), which gives us the first indication that it is a packer.

 As shown in the image below, GlobalAlloc and VirutalProctect API are used to allocate memory and then modify the protection to RWE (read write execute) access rights.
 These are some of the indicators for the unpacked executable shellcode (the code will write and execute from the same location).

-As part of the evasive techniques, GandCrab iterates over the PEB to find useful functions (locate GetProcAddress and LoadLibrary), build the IAT (Import Address Table) and jump to the unpacked sample:
+As part of the evasive techniques, GandCrab malware iterates over the PEB to find useful functions (locate GetProcAddress and LoadLibrary), build the IAT (Import Address Table), and jump to the unpacked sample:

 Find Kernel32.dll and then get the GetProcAddress and LoadLibrary from EAT(Export Address Table):